-NCCYHA is made up of almost 150 players, both girls and boys, participating on 20 different teams in six age divisions and in Junior Varsity and Varsity Hockey.
+NCCYHA is made up of almost 200 players, both girls and boys, participating on 10 different teams in five age divisions and in Junior Varsity and Varsity Hockey.
 We also offer an introduction to hockey where children with little or no skating experience can discover the fun and excitement of hockey.
-If you and your child might be interested the Learn to Play Hockey Program (formerly known as Crossrinks), please contact us.
+If you and your child might be interested the Learn to Play Hockey Program please contact us.

 Our home ice is the Steele Hall Ice Arena located on the campus of SUNY at Fredonia.
 This modern, 1100 seat facility, is also the home of the Fredonia State Blue Devils.
 With the exception of our two girls' teams which participate in the Great Lakes Girls Hockey League, all our teams are open to both boys and girls.